Photo: Kristina Zaidner

 Christopher's video links can be viewed here.

 Christopher Rudd is a Jamaican born dance-maker and 2019 Guggenheim Choreography Fellow.
 He blends contemporary ballet with contemporary circus to speak to relevant social issues.
-Chris began dancing at age 9 in Miami at the Armour Dance Theater thanks to their scholarship program, led by Ruth Wiesen and became the first black child to dance the title role in George Balanchine’s The Nutcracker at age 11.
+Christopher began dancing at age 9 in Miami, Florida at the Armour Dance Theater thanks to their scholarship program, led by Ruth Wiesen.
+At 11, he became the first Black child to dance the title role in George Balanchine’s The Nutcracker, an accomplishment for which ABC’s Peter Jennings named him 'Person of the Week' in 1991.
 He graduated from New World School of the Arts High School led by Daniel Lewis and attended Dance Theater of Harlem School Summer Intensive for four summers on full scholarship.

-Chris also has performed in the opening ceremony of the 2010 Vancouver Olympics, guested with Pennsylvania Ballet, and The Metropolitan Opera for 3 seasons.
-Throughout his career he worked with a wide range of choreographers such as Mats Ek, Shen Wei, Didy Veldman, Christopher Wheeldon, Mauro Bigonzetti, Margo Sappington, Mark Morris, Lynne Taylor-Corbett, Donald Mahler, Tyler Walters and Robert Weiss.
-He also has been featured in works of George Balanchine, Jiří Kylián, William Forsythe, José Limón, Ohad Naharin, and Jean-Christophe Maillot.
+Christopher performed in the opening ceremony of the 2010 Vancouver Olympics and was a guest artist with Pennsylvania Ballet, and The Metropolitan Opera for 3 seasons.
+Throughout his career he worked with a wide range of choreographers, including Mats Ek, Shen Wei, Didy Veldman, Christopher Wheeldon, Mauro Bigonzetti, Margo Sappington, Mark Morris, Lynne Taylor-Corbett, Donald Mahler, Tyler Walters, and Robert Weiss.
+He also has been featured in works of George Balanchine, Jiří Kylián, William Forsythe, José Limón , Ohad Naharin, and Jean-Christophe Maillot.

-He was honored to be a 2019/20 New Victory Theater LabWorks Artist at the New Victory Theater in New York City.
+Christopher is honoured to be the inaugural New Victory Theater LabWorks Launch Artist at the New Victory Theater in New York City.
 He has also been awarded residencies from Tofte Lake Center, Kaatsbaan, STREB Lab for Action Mechanics (twice), Vendetta Mathea La Manufacture in Aurillac, France, and Hostos Center for the Arts & Culture through the CUNY Dance Initiative.

-In 2015 he founded RudduR Dance to create works of high artistic merit and as a platform to better the world through dance.
+In 2015, Christopher founded RudduR Dance to create works of high artistic merit and as a platform to better the world through dance.
 RudduR Dance has presented works on 4 continents in its first 4 years and made its SummerStage debut by participating in a globally accessible Juneteenth Tribute on June 19, 2020.
-Currently, Chris is working with Works & Process at the Guggenheim and New Victory Theater to develop his highly anticipated Witness.